 Alright you can stay at home.
 Feel better!

-Do I need to bring in a doctor’s note?
+Do I need a doctor’s note?

-Can someone take me to the hospital?
+Can you take me to the hospital?